What is Childhood Sexual Abuse?

 Tell the adult survivor that you are always there whenever you need them – for whatever you need.

-Don't try to force them to talk about the sexual abuse.
-They've kept quiet about it for a reason.
+Don’t try to force them to talk about their sexual abuse.
+They’ve kept quiet about it for a reason.

 If a male friend tells you that he is an adult survivor of childhood sexual abuse, it is extremely important that you tell him that you believe him.
 This is especially important as most men do not admit to being sexually abused.